 Audit Committee.
 Ty Miller chairs the Audit Committee.
 The Audit Committee is responsible for the appointment, compensation and oversight of the independent auditors.
-The Audit Committee also represents the Board in overseeing A. H. Belo's financial reporting processes, and, as part of this responsibility, consults with our independent auditors and with personnel from A. H. Belo's internal audit and financial staffs with respect to corporate accounting, reporting, and internal control practices.
-The Audit Committee met six times during 2011.
+The Audit Committee also represents the Board in overseeing A. H. Belo's financial reporting processes, reviewing the Company's enterprise risk management process and policies, and, as part of this responsibility, consults with our independent auditors and with personnel from A. H. Belo's internal audit and financial staffs with respect to corporate accounting, reporting, risk management, and internal control practices.
+The Audit Committee met six times during 2012.